The Humor in Chapter One of Wuthering Heights

 Lockwood has no desire to come in contact with fangs, so he sits still, but to pass the time, he engages in "tacit insults" winking and making faces--and these actions so infuriate the dog, she promptly attacks him!

 She jumps onto his knees and he flings her back and tries to put a table between them.
-More dogs emerge from hidden recesses and he has to fend off half a dozen four-footed fiends.
+More dogs emerge from hidden recesses and now he has to contend with half a dozen four-footed fiends.
 Feeling his heels and coat-laps subjects of assault, he fends them off with a poker and calls frantically for help.